Science Sessions Overview

 Featured Panel: Conflicted Consumer Demands

-Join us for robust discussions, presentations, and insights exploring how consumer behavior and education are critical to addressing zero hunger across the globe and how we as a collective science of food and food innovation community can work together to more effectively communicate and educate consumers.
+Join us for robust discussions, presentations, and insights exploring how consumer behavior and education are critical to addressing zero hunger across the globe.
+We will also look at how we as a collective science of food and food innovation community can work together to more effectively communicate and educate consumers more effectively.

 - How have consumer perceptions and behaviors changed during and post-COVID-19?